 - In a small bowl, whisk egg, 4 tablespoons ice water and vinegar until blended.
 In a large bowl, mix flour and salt; cut in lard until crumbly.
 Gradually add egg mixture, tossing with a fork, until dough holds together when pressed.
 If mixture is too dry, slowly add additional ice water, a teaspoon at a time, just until mixture comes together.

 - Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 1 hour or overnight.

 - Preheat oven to 400°.
 In a large bowl, mix sugar and tapioca.
 Add rhubarb and strawberries; toss to coat evenly.
 Let stand 15 minutes.